HTML Caching vs Static Asset Caching

 While full-page HTML caching is very beneficial for static content sites such as my own, it does have the ability to cause issues on your website if not configured appropriately.
 For example, if you don’t have exclusions set up correctly and every page is cached in its entirety, visitors could see a cached version of a page from a logged-in user’s perspective.
 Additionally, if you have dynamic content that changes between page reloads or for different users, these might show incorrectly too and would need not be cached.

 The point I want to illustrate very clearly here before moving on is that you shouldn’t consider this a one-size-fits-all solution.
 While this works for my website, this might not be appropriate for yours.
-I take no responsibility for any potential issues, downtime, or other interruptions in service that might come you attempting to set up caching by following my guide.
+I take no responsibility for any potential issues, downtime, or other interruptions in service that might come if you attempt to set up caching by following my guide.

 To set this up on my site, I followed this article from Cloudflare.
 This was the source of my information, but my approach is slightly tweaked to my specific needs.
 You’re welcome to adapt my settings, or bypass my advice and use the linked Cloudflare article instead.